davesnuthouse/RedGuild/README.md

 22. (Fixed) Not a bug but need to change feral dps to a new icon as it's the same as feral tank
 23. (Fixed) Missing from group goes off the window on Inviter
 24. (Fixed) Broadcast DKP broken
+25. The column sizes on ML Scorecard aren't quite right on MS/OS so they highlight in a way that gives me autistic tingles.

 Features to consider for the distant future: